jamesfletcher22/NortonAmps/README.md

 http://www.thegleam.com/ke5fx/norton/lankford.pdf

-Unfortunately, the current iteration of the PCB will have to be re-spun at some point due to some components missing (AC coupling capacitors after transformers to ground)
+Unfortunately, the current iteration of the PCB will have to be re-spun at some point due to some components missing (AC coupling capacitors after transformers to ground, etc.)

 ![image](https://github.com/jamesfletcher22/NortonAmps/assets/82707346/8ec24973-df54-49b3-ac3e-f219aa70316a)